juangamella/gies/README.md

   - `gies.main` which is the main module with the calls to start GIES, and contains the implementation of the insert, delete and turn operators.
   - `gies.utils` contains auxiliary functions and the logic to transform a PDAG into a CPDAG, used after each application of an operator.
   - `gies.scores` contains the modules with the score classes:
-      - `ges.scores.decomposable_score` contains the base class for decomposable score classes (see that module for more details).
+      - `gies.scores.decomposable_score` contains the base class for decomposable score classes (see that module for more details).
-      - `ges.scores.gauss_obs_l0_pen` contains an implementation of the cached Gaussian BIC score, as used in the original GES paper.
+      - `gies.scores.gauss_int_l0_pen` contains an implementation of the cached Gaussian BIC score.
-   - `gies.test` contains the modules with the unit tests and tests comparing against the algorithm's implementation in the 'pcalg' package.
+  - `gies.test` contains the modules with the unit tests and tests comparing against the algorithm's R implementation in the 'pcalg' package.

 ## Tests